HannaBella/liri-node-app/README.md

-# LIRI Node App
-## LIRI (Language Interpretation and Recognition Interface)
+# LIRI (Language Interpretation and Recognition Interface) Node APP

-* LIRI is acommand line node app that takes in parameters and gives back data.
+* LIRI is a command line node app that takes in parameters and gives back data.
 * It searchs Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 ### LIRI takes the following commands: